-IIASA Info Sheets provide succinct summaries of IIASA activities.
+IIASA Info Sheets provide succinct summaries about IIASA activities.
 They do not necessarily reflect the views of IIASA staff, visitors, or National Member Organizations.

-This Info Sheet summarizes IIASA's recent interactions with the US.
-It includes highlights, with links to further information, and is not meant to be a comprehensive report on all interactions.
+This Info Sheet summarizes IIASA's recent relationships with the US.
+It includes highlights with links to further information, but it is not a comprehensive report on all interactions.